Table of contents

 I really like RoundCube, mainly because it looks nice.
 However if you're using good-old local users and want to let them change their passwords using the webmail interface, you're out of luck.
 Basically, you have the default password plugin in "plugins/password", but its backends that change passwords of local users are dangerously insecure.
 You have:

-According to my quick study, other options require similarly invasive measures.
+According to a quick study, other options require similarly invasive measures.
 At this point it might seem appropriate to recapitulate that I am NOT a PHP/www developer and might have overlooked a de-facto solution (drop a comment if you know which), but I was at a point where I concluded that getting shit done properly would require some DIY.

 What I figured would be a relatively secure way to do this was to allow the httpd process (in my case www-data) to change a user's password only if it knew how to authenticate that user.
 The obvious solution is to allow www-data to run /usr/bin/passwd for users in group "emailusers" in exchange for their current password, i.e. to have this in /etc/sudoers: